MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 The steps include:

-1. Create a new configuration file
+1. Create a new configuration file.
-1. Register the configuration
+1. Register the configuration.
-1. Create a new session that uses the configuration
+1. Create a new session that uses the configuration.
-1. Run commands in that new session
+1. Run commands in that new session.

 To run the commands in this example, start PowerShell by using the Run as administrator option.
 This option is required to run the `Register-PSSessionConfiguration` cmdlet.